a-mehrotra/EECE3324-Computer-Architecture/Lab 2/Readme.txt

 Contains code for Assignment 2.
-Pipelined ALU
+Pipelined ALU.
+See Assignment 2 pdf for lab overview.